madara-tribe/Arduino_SecurityLock/README.md

 # How to use<hr>

-1.gather dateset from web camera
+1.Gather dateset from web camera

-2.train by CNN
+2.Train by CNN

-3.write key number to key.txt
+3.Write key number to key.txt

-4.predict web camera streaming images.
+4.Predict web camera streaming images.
 If its prediction match with key.txt number, the key can be opened.

 # Its stracture<hr>

-## from create dateset to prediction
+## From create dateset to prediction

 ![train_cycle](https://user-images.githubusercontent.com/48679574/83414073-d6bc5c00-a457-11ea-8b9d-bef101042a5b.jpg)